Benzonatate: 7 things you should know

 - Do not give to children aged less than 10.

-- Benzonatate starts to work within 15 to 20 minutes and its effects last for 3 to 8 hours.
+- Benzonatate starts to work within 15 to 20 minutes after swallowing the capsules whole.
+The effects last for 3 to 8 hours.

 More about benzonatate